shpatspahiu/landing-page/README.md

 # landing-page

-This is a mock up landing page created using HTML and CSS as The Odin Project - flexbox end-of-section assignment.
+This is a mock up landing page created using HTML and CSS for learning purposes.

-Layouts given in this page are accomplished mostly using CSS FlexBox display.
+Check it out on: https://shpatspahiu.github.io/landing-page/